 The team is making several assumptions when developing this project, which are as follows:

-User has an iPhone updated to the latest version of iOS
+User has an iPhone updated to the latest version of iOS.

 User must have at least one contact in their contact logs.

 User allows application to access data from to at least one social media platform from Facebook, Instagram, and Snapchat.